umairx25/CSC207-Project/README.md

 ### 📄 Environment Variables

-Create a `.env` file in the project directory and include the following keys (put in the keys you get):
+Create a `.env` file in the project directory and include the following keys:

 ```plaintext
 PROJECT_ID=your_project_id